rust-lang/reference/src/expressions/match-expr.md

 may refer to the variables bound within the pattern they follow.

 When the pattern matches successfully, the pattern guard expression is executed.
-If the expression is truthy, the pattern is successfully matched against.
+If the expression evaluates to true, the pattern is successfully matched against.
 Otherwise, the next pattern, including other matches with the `|` operator in the same arm, is tested.